cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

   -  Indirect Health Monitoring of Bridges: This project deals with damage identification strategies for bridges based on the dynamic response of a passing vehicle.
 We have sucessfully integrated Tikhonov Regularization scheme with a signal averaging technique to define a cost function and showed that under some derived mathematical conditions, it is possible to extract the magnitude and location of bridge damage based on dynamic vehicle response data.
 [Link](https://onlinelibrary.wiley.com/doi/abs/10.1002/stc.2686)

   -  On Unifying Randomized Methods For Inverse Problems: This work unifies the analysis of various randomized methods for solving linear and nonlinear inverse problems by framing the problem in a stochastic optimization setting.
 By doing so, we show that many randomized methods are variants of a sample average approximation.
 [Link](https://iopscience.iop.org/article/10.1088/1361-6420/acd36e/meta)

+  -  Transformer-powered surrogate for solving inverse problems via joint modeling with forward process: This is a joint work with Lawrence Livermoore National Laboratory, USA.
+In this work we trained a transformer architecture based generative model that transports samples from a prior distribution to samples from the posterior parameter distribution conditioned on an input measurement.
+The method also simultaneously reconstructs the missing details in the input measurement field (Inpainting).

 - Projects undertaken in **mathematical modelling**.